muslewski/100DaysOfCode/README.md

 **Password Manager 🗝️**
 - Description: Keep your passwords safe and organized with my password manager application.
 Never worry about forgetting your login details again!

+### Day 30
+**Working with JSON 📂**
+- Description: In today's session, we'll dive into working with JSON data, a common format for storing and exchanging information.
+We'll also enhance our Password Manager application.

 ## Contributing
 Feeling adventurous?
 Want to join my Python brigade?
 I welcome contributions to this repository!
 If you've got ideas for new projects or have spotted a sneaky bug, open a pull request and become a code warrior alongside me. ⚔️